kiranwankhade/kiranwankhade/README.md

-Full Stack Developer with 1 year of practical experience in designing, developing, and implementing diverse applications and solutions across various programming languages.Eager to apply my extensive development knowledge and hands-on technical skills in a dynamic role as a Full Stack Developer.</br>
+Full-Stack Developer with 2.1 years of experience in building scalable web applications using ReactJS, Node.js, and MongoDB.
+Skilled in both frontend and backend development, with hands-on experience in CI/CD, testing, and responsive UI design.
+Worked with Invact Metaversity, Masai School, and Inceptive Technologies on real-world and production-grade projects.
+Quick learner with strong problem-solving abilities and a passion for clean, maintainable code and continuous improvement.</br>

 # About Me

-- 🌱 I have completed the Full stack web Development course (MERN stack).
+- 🌱 I have completed the full-stack web Development course (MERN stack).

 - 👨‍💻 All of my projects are available at- 📑[Portfolio](https://kiranwankhade.github.io/)

 - 📫 How to reach me- 📧-kiranwankhade7738@gmail.com 📌[Linkedin](https://www.linkedin.com/in/kiran-wankhade-kiran-wankhade-837965182/)

-- 📄 Know about my experiences-[Resume](https://drive.google.com/file/d/1EMEVNUthn9N6BL4VRy9gAvVWpap44duz/view?usp=share_link)
+- 📄 Know about my experiences-[Resume](https://drive.google.com/file/d/1N-z0jLokNRT3FRpnj8D3zFEvttrusena/view?usp=sharing)
 <br>